JohnTheCoolingFan/TutorialMod-1.18/README.txt

-Port of SilentChaos512's 1.16 tutorial mod to 1.18 and finished features
+Port of SilentChaos512's 1.16 tutorial mod to 1.18 and finished features, intended to be used as an example of how some things could be done.
+Not that it's the best practice, just what SilentChaos512 and a few others taught me